Main parameters to take into account for an application simulation

 The performances of the eoSense and eoProbe system

-The eoSense instrument provides a laser to the eoProbe that measures the field.
-The eoProbe reflects the laser back to the instrument including the signal information.
-The instrument converts the laser information into an analogue electric value proportional to the electric field at any time.
+The eoSense converter provides a laser to the eoProbe that measures the field.
+The eoProbe reflects the laser back to the opto electronic converter including the signal information.
+The converter converts the laser information into an analogue electric value proportional to the electric field at any time.

 The general performances of the eoProbe are mainly defined by: